-While this may sound like a fortunate position to be in, charging high prices, comes with its own unique set of challenges.
-With products and services that start in the hundreds and top out in multiple thousands of dollars, any single bad transaction can make a significant dent in a business’s operation.
+While this may sound like a fortunate position to be in, accepting credit cards for high-dollar payments comes with its own unique set of challenges.
+With products and services that start in the hundreds and top out in multiple thousands of dollars, any single bad transaction can make a significant dent in a business’s operation if not processed correctly.

-High-ticket merchant accounts enable businesses to process credit card payments for high-dollar products and services.
+High-ticket merchant accounts enable high-ticket businesses to process credit card payments & debit card payments for high dollar amounts for their products and services.

 Examples of high-ticket business include: